 The purpose of the Student Council is to provide leadership to the student body for various activities, and advise the principal and teachers regarding student interests and concerns of a general nature.
 Each class has a representative at General Council meetings as elected or designated by the 7th and 6th grade teachers.
 Elections for the officers are held each spring for the upcoming school year.

 St. Pius X School students participate in various service projects throughout the school year.
 The St. Vincent de Paul food drive, Christmas giving programs, and the annual Penny Power competition are all-school projects.
 Individual classes frequently head up various smaller projects, and all middle school students complete a minimum of three hours per trimester of Christian service.

-- Penny Power competition raised over $1700 during Lent for the Downtown Chapel’s Pennies for the Poor program.
+- Penny Power competition raised $1890 during Lent for the St. Andre Bessette Parish’s Pennies for the Poor program.

-- The Student Council’s Hats-On-Day raised over $500 for the Children with Cancer Foundation.
+- The Student Council’s Hats-On-Day raised $795 for the Children with Cancer Foundation.

 - Middle school students completed well over 1,000 hours of community service.

-- Collected food for St. Vincent DePaul food drive.
+- Collected over 1000 items for St. Vincent DePaul food drive.

 Governed by the Catholic Youth Organization through the Archdiocese of Portland, students are able to participate in girls’ volleyball, boys’ football, and cheerleading in the fall, basketball and swimming in the winter, and track and field in the spring.
 Practices are typically twice per week (weekday afternoons/evenings), and competitions are on weekends.